 This agreement shall remain in effect during my relationship with SLOHA and shall continue thereafter.
-I agree that upon my separation, termination or if for any other reason I am not affiliated with SLOHA, I will continue to abide by this agreement in its entirety.
-I further agree that upon leaving SLOHA, I will not remove any confidential or proprietary information from the County and I will return any and all confidential and/or proprietary information I may have in my possession.
+I agree that upon completion of contract, separation, termination or if for any other reason I am not affiliated with SLOHA, I will continue to abide by the confidentiality provisions in this agreement.
+I further agree that upon completion of contract or upon leaving SLOHA, I will not remove any confidential or proprietary information from the County and I will return any and all confidential and/or proprietary information I may have in my possession.